x7qiu/x7qiu.github.io/_posts/2018-06-02-python-data-model.md

 #=> [0, 2, 3]
 {% endhighlight %}

+Here is a nice practical summary:
+{% highlight python %}
+B = A
+if A is immutable:    # int, string, tuple, ...
+    if B changes:  A does not change if A is mutable:      # list, dict, ... if B is modified in place:  A also changes elif B is rebinded to something else:  A does not change
+{% endhighlight %}

 # Names as function arguments
 A related question is whether function arguments are passed by value or by reference in Python.
 Well, they are passed by value, but since the names are themselves just references, it is a little more complicated.